Kim Jansson

 Kim Patrik Jansson (born 30 October 1981) is a former motorcycle speedway rider from Sweden.

 Speedway career

 Jansson rode in the top tier of British Speedway riding for the Ipswich Witches from 2002 to 2007, in the Elite League.

-In 16 August 2008, he crashed during a race in Sweden, while riding for Team Bikab against Filbyterna that left him paralysed.
+On 16 August 2008, he crashed during a race in Sweden, while riding for Team Bikab against Filbyterna that left him paralysed.